-The 2011 study Economic Impacts of the Great Lakes-St. Lawrence Seaway System provides the navigation community, transportation planners, government policy makers, and the general public with a realistic assessment of the contributions made by the Great Lakes-Seaway system to the state, provincial, regional and national economies.
-This is the first-ever study that measures the economic impacts of the Great Lakes-Seaway system to both the United States and Canada, at the same time, using the same methodology.
+The 2018 study Economic Impacts of Maritime Shipping in the Great Lakes-St. Lawrence Region provides the navigation community, transportation planners, government policy makers, and the general public with a realistic assessment of the contributions made by the Great Lakes-St. Lawrence region to the state, provincial, regional and national economies.

-Click to learn more about the Economic Impacts of the Great Lakes-St. Lawrence Seaway System report:
+Click to learn more about the Economic Impacts of Maritime Shipping in the Great Lakes-St. Lawrence Region report: